Terms of reference

 Leeds City Council is statutorily responsible for carrying out the review.

-The conduct of the review will be overseen by the council's Electoral Working Group.
+The conduct of the review will be overseen by the council’s Electoral Working Group who will give their opinion to General Purposes Committee.

-Formal decisions on the recommendations arising from the review will be made by General Purposes Committee and Full Council in accordance with the council's constitution.
+Formal decisions on the recommendations arising from the review will be made by Full Council in accordance with the council’s constitution.

 Officer contact details for the review are: